-Maintain Funding for Public Safety
+VICTORY: Maintain Funding for Public Safety

 Cutting Red Tape

-Every day that tenants cannot return to the office and that Angelenos are not patronizing our business does immense damage to our members and to the broader economy.
+Every day that tenants cannot return to the office and that Angelenos are not patronizing our business does immense damage to our members and the broader economy.
 Cutting red tape to enable tenants to get back to business ASAP is therefore a top priority for us this year.
 This includes:

 - Advocating for architects to self-certify plan checks on basic tenant improvement projects.
 This will not bypass other important safety inspections but will trim weeks (and sometimes months) off a tenant improvement project.
 It will also free Department of Building and Safety staff to devote their time to more complicated projects where their attention is needed.